kdorff/png2svgcircles/README.md

   -c, --color-skip=<omitColors>
         Colors (argb values) to be omitted.
 Can be included multiple times to omit multiple colors.
+  -t, --color-tolerance
+        Color tolerance for color matching, in percentage.
+Range is 0.0 (any color will match) to 1.0 (exact color match required).
+The alpha channel is ignored.
+Default is 1.0
   -d, --double-circles-offset=<doubleOffset>
         Double the placed circles with each doubled circle having the radius reduced by this much.